Etzioni on A.I. Hype, Reality, Lifesaving Potential, and More | Xconomy

 OE: It has become a marketing bandwagon, and there’s no bigger miscreant here than IBM Watson, particularly in the realm of healthcare, where they’ve made some very outlandish claims that just are not backed up by data.
 I’ve called them the Donald Trump of A.I. because of these claims.

 I use a couple of heuristics.
-One I like to call, I’m from Missouri, show me.
+One I like to call, I’m from Missouri, “show me.”
 Whether there’s A.I. in the name on the box or in the pitch, show me what it can do.
 DeepMind became famous not because they had A.I., but because their A.I. beat the world champion [human Go player].

 The second thing is, if you’re telling me that you’re going to do something that’s complex and sophisticated and very multi-faceted, then I’m even more skeptical.
-If you’re telling me that here’s a situation where we’ve got a lot of data, and using that data we can train a model and that model will help us make a very narrow decision, like, “Do I put the white piece here on the board or there on the board?”
-That’s a different story.
+If you’re telling me that here’s a situation where we’ve got a lot of data, and using that data we can train a model and that model will help us make a very narrow decision, like, “Do I put the white piece here on the board or there on the board?”—that’s a different story.

 As an example, Saykara—they’re doing a Siri for healthcare.
 Given that we know that Siri works—not in understanding what you’re saying, but in speech recognition—and given that we know that doctors spend a lot of their time dictating or inputting information for regulatory reasons, it makes sense.
 Saykara makes sense.
 They’re not claiming they’re going to boil the ocean.